Course Code: ins

 User-defined functions are called stored procedures.
 A stored procedure is a query that is written, saved, and ready to be reused whenever needed.
 In this lesson, you will practice defining, writing, saving, and executing stored procedures.

 Indexes are important to database performance.
-Views are used to simplify access and to secure accessibility to the data.
+Views are used to simplify and secure access to the data.
 In this lesson, these concepts will be explored and examined as you practice defining and creating SQL queries.

 A trigger is a user-defined stored procedure that is used for maintaining the database.
 Once a trigger has been defined and is implemented in the database, it is automatically executed when applicable.
 In this lesson, you will practice defining, writing, and saving triggers.